-- Chill a can of full fat coconut milk in your refrigerator for 8 hours (or overnight).
-This allows the solid cream to separate from the liquid.
-It conveniently will float to the top so don't shake the can once chilled.
+- Chill a can of full-fat coconut milk in your refrigerator for 8 hours, allowing the solid cream to separate from the liquid.
+It will float to the top, so don't shake the can!

 - With a spoon, scoop the solid white coconut cream into a chilled glass or metal mixing bowl and beat with an electric mixer (beaters chilled in advance ideally).
-The longer you whip it the more airy and fluffy it will get.
+The longer you whip, the more airy and fluffy it will get.
 Don't use the watery coconut milk in the bottom of the jar; save it for smoothies!

 - At the end I add a splash of maple syrup or pure maple sugar to sweeten.
-You won't need much; it's naturally sweet from the coconut flavor).
-I also like to add a touch of vanilla to balance out the strong coconut flavor.
-And a tiny pinch of salt helps to bring out all the flavors.
+You won't need much; it's naturally sweet from the coconut flavor already.
+I also like to add a touch of vanilla to balance out the strong coconut flavor and a tiny pinch of salt.
 Beat again for another minute or so until well combined and then serve!
-That’s it!
-So easy!

 This delicious dairy-free fluffy whipped topping pairs with so many things!
 It is vegan, paleo, dairy-free, grain-free, soy-free, nut-free and gluten-free which makes it wonderful for serving to anyone with food allergies or food sensitivities.